 A lot of Veterans feel guilty serving themselves, finally looking out for themselves and putting themselves number one.
 Most of us have served the country, our family and never ourselves.
 You’re taking the time to fix yourself while living in a totally new environment, in a different country.

 If you’re a Veteran thinking about making the Dominican Republic home or if you’re one of the thousands of Veterans living here it’s time to check out Veterans In Paradise.
-We’ve had two networking events, a beach bonfire and two excursion days.
-We’re just coming off a fun beach day, bringing Veterans, family and friends together for fun in the sun.
+We’ve had networking events and excursions with more to follow.
+If you sign up for the free membership, you’ll get the monthly newsletter about events, Veteran friendly businesses and Veteran expat tips.